Main Page

 Mr. Bitcoin Norway |

 Who is Mr. Bitcoin Norway?My name is Bjorn Kienholz Bjercke, and I have over 25 years of experience with IT solutions, of which 15 years are in the Banking and Finance sector.
-I redd the Bitcoin whitepaper for the first time in early 2012 but my deep interest did not start before the summer of 2013.My profile page on Linkedin My Goal and mission statmentWhat is cryptocurrency and why is it important?
+I read the Bitcoin whitepaper for the first time in early 2012 but my deep interest did not start before the summer of 2013.
+Currently, I am a member and board member at Bitcoin Policy Institute Norway.My profile page on Linkedin My Mission Statment & GoalsMy mission is to create a safer and more educational Bitcoin understanding.
+I aim to educate the public about the fundamentals of Bitcoin, and eradicate fraud, government overreach, central bank digital currency, and scams through collaboration and legal means.

 TV Interviews: